-(v) Defeased Bonds
+(z) Defeased Bonds

-On February 7, 2008, the Tollway issued \$766.2 million of Variable Rate Senior Refunding Bonds (2008 Series A-1 and A-2) to advance refund \$708.34 million of the 2006A (\$208.34 million of A-1 and \$500 million of A-2) Senior Priority Revenue Bonds with an interest rate of 5.0%.
+On February 7, 2008, the Tollway issued \$766.2 million of Toll Highway Variable Rate Senior Refunding Bonds (2008 Series A-1 and A-2) to advance refund \$708.34 million of the 2006A (\$208.34 million of A-1 and \$500 million of A-2) Senior Priority Revenue Bonds with an interest rate of 5.0%.
 The net proceeds of \$758.6 million (after payment of \$7.6 million in underwriting, insurance and other issuance costs) plus an additional \$8.8 million of 2006A Trustee-held monies were used to purchase U.S. government securities.
-Those securities were deposited into an irrevocable trust with an escrow agent to provide for all future debt service payments on the refunded portion of 2006A Senior Priority Revenue Bonds.
+Those securities were deposited into an irrevocable trust with an escrow agent to provide for all future interest payments on the refunded portion of 2006A Toll Highway Senior Priority Revenue Bonds to July 1, 2016 and redemption of such refunded bonds on July 1, 2016.
 As a result, the refunded portion of 2006A Senior Priority Revenue Bonds is considered to be defeased and the liability for those bonds was removed from the Statement of Net Position in 2008.

-On August 13, 2013, the Tollway issued \$217.39 million of Toll Highway Senior Revenue Bonds, 2013 Series B-1 (Refunding) to advance refund \$228.195 million of the 2005A Senior Priority Revenue Bonds with an interest rate of 5.0%.
+On August 13, 2013, the Tollway issued \$217.39 million of Toll Highway Senior Revenue Bonds, 2013 Series B-1 (Refunding) to advance refund \$228.195 million of the 2005A Toll Highway Senior Priority Revenue Bonds with an interest rate of 5.0%.
 The net proceeds of \$248.53 million (including original issue premium of \$32.1 million and after payment of \$0.98 million in underwriting and other issuance costs) plus an additional \$1.02 million of 2005A Trustee-held monies were used to purchase U.S. government securities.
-Those securities were deposited into an irrevocable trust with an escrow agent to provide for all future debt service payments on the refunded portion of 2005A Senior Priority Revenue Bonds.
-As a result, the refunded portion of 2005A Senior Priority Revenue Bonds is considered to be defeased and the liability for those bonds was removed from the Statement of Net Position in 2013.
+Those securities were deposited into an irrevocable trust with an escrow agent to provide for all future interest payments on the refunded portion of 2005A Toll Highway Senior Priority Revenue Bonds to July 1, 2015 and redemption of such refunded bonds on July 1, 2015.
+As a result, the refunded portion of 2005A Toll Highway Senior Priority Revenue Bonds is considered to be defeased and the liability for those bonds was removed from the Statement of Net Position in 2013.